 The Second Bank as we all know met its demise under Andrew Jackson, and the resulting panic of 1837 caused a self-made merchant by the name of Edward Kellogg to devote himself to a study of international finance after his business had been ruined by Jacksonian monetary policies.
 Kellogg understood that currency was not a commodity but a creature of law and he began to write extensively on the subject.
-His writings influenced others - including Henry Carey, who was Lincoln's economic adviser, under whose administration and for the first time in the nation's history, non-interest bearing legal tender Treasury notes were issued in quantities sufficient enough to carry the Union through the Civil War.
+His writings influenced others - including Henry Carey, who was Lincoln's economic adviser and an ardent supporter of the Greenback dollar.
+As we all know it was under Lincoln's administration and for the first time in the nation's history that non-interest bearing legal tender Treasury notes were issued in quantities sufficient enough to carry the Union through the Civil War.

 Meanwhile the South installed the same kind of money system that had been practiced in the colonies, with each state and many local municipalities and even merchants issuing their own particular brand of currency along with that issued by the Confederate government.
 Not surprisingly, this experiment also proved to be a monumental failure.
 The monetary system collapsed and the War left the South in economic ruins, paving the way for the unspeakably brutal crop lien system.
 Out of this deplorable system eventually sprang the Populist or People's party, which had as one of its planks government issued non-interest bearing Treasury Notes - or U.S. money, similar to that of the short-lived Green Back Party formed shortly after the Civil War.